-- a) Existing resource condition: Only Mapping Units 3, 4, 8, 13, and 18 have large diameter conifers (>20 inches) and are considered priority habitats by the Washington State Department of Fish and Wildlife as well as streams and wetlands.
-Most of the remaining mapping units are dominated by young, dense, Douglas fir stands.
-Most riparian and wetland areas are dominated by red alder and big leaf maple. - b) Resources protection measures: These priority habitats will be left undisturbed.
+- a) Existing resource condition: Mapping Units 1, 5, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 20, 21, 22, 23, 24, 25, and 26 have large diameter conifers (>20 inches) considered priority habitats by the Washington State Department of Fish and Wildlife, most being located next to streams and wetlands in the park.
+The remaining mapping units are dominated by young, dense, Douglas fir stands.
+Most riparian and wetland areas are dominated by with the largest of the conifers, primarily Douglas fir and western red cedar.
+Some baseline surveys of current bird populations have been conducted by a member of Audubon. - b) Resources protection measures: These priority habitats will be left undisturbed.
 RMZ and WMZ buffers will exclude log extraction operations.
-Restoration thinning (non-conventional) will be used exclusively outside of the RMZ and WMZ buffers. - c) Stewardship practice recommendations: The science behind the State's and County's protection of sensitive areas is adequate in most locations; however, we have the luxury of exceeding minimum requirements in the park.
+Restoration thinning (non-conventional) will be used exclusively outside of the RMZ and WMZ buffers.
+Flagged RMZ and WMZ buffers largely exceed the minimum requirements.
+Non-conforming culverts will be replace or remove during road/trail abandonment; new trails will be sited outside buffers.

+c) Stewardship practice recommendations: The science behind the State's and County's protection of sensitive areas is adequate in most locations; however, we have the luxury of exceeding minimum requirements in the park.
 It is better to err on the side of caution when sensitive fish and wildlife habitat is at risk.
 Therefore restoration thinning will be conducted using a cut-to-length (CTL) harvesting system.
 CTL is ecologically the best harvesting system available; yet is less efficient and produces less net revenue return compared to conventional thinning systems.
+Conduct bird surveys after restoration thinning and on regular intervals to determine changes over time.
+Beaver to be given priority over trails because of the value of beavers to salmon; this has been particularly demonstrated when dams are located high in the watershed.